-- of one (1) year to serve both the PC and the BZA and attend both meetings.
-Associate members shall act only when a regular member is temporarily unable to act.
-Associate members shall be permitted to attend all meetings and may participate in the discussion of any matter coming before the PC or the BZA except for motions for approval/disapproval and voting. - B. When one or more associate members are needed for either the PC or the BZA, the associate(s) shall be selected in a random draw from the names of all associates present at the meeting.
-If needed, the draw shall be before each PC and BZA meeting commences. - C. In the event there are not enough associate members available to fill vacancies, up to one-half of the members of the BZA may be seated on the PC while all the members of the PC are ex-officio members of the BZA.
-No members of the BOCC shall be members of the PC or the BZA. - D. Associate Members selected shall participate as seated members. - E. Upon a permanent vacancy in the seated membership of either the PC or the BZA, the vacant seated positions should be filled by associate members first, if practical.
-The BOCC may request recommendations from the Chairperson of each board which of the Associate Members are best qualified to be appointed to fill a vacancy. - F. Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments.
+- A.1.
+Associate mMembers are appointed by the BOCC in January of each year for a term of one (1) year to serve both the PC and the BZA and attend both meetings.
+Associate mMembers shall act only when a regular member is temporarily unable to act.
+Associate mMembers shall be permitted to attend all meetings and may participate in the discussion of any matter coming before the PC or the BZA except for motions for approval/disapproval and voting. - B.2.
+When one or more associate members are needed for either the PC or the BZA, the Aassociate Member(s) shall be selected in a random draw from the names of all Aassociate Members present at the meeting.
+Preference will be given first to those Associate Members who attended the site tour.
+If needed, the draw shall be before each PC and BZA meeting commences. - C.3.
+In the event there are not enough associate members available to fill vacancies, up to one-half of the members of the BZA may be seated on the PC while all the members of the PC are ex-officio members of the BZA.
+No members of the BOCC shall be members of the PC or the BZA.

+D.4.
+Associate Members selected shall participate as seated members.

+E. Upon new appointmentsUpon a permanent vacancy in the seated membership of either the PC or the BZA, the vacant seated positions should be filled by associate members first, if practical.
+Upon new appointments, tThe BOCC may requestwillshall require recommendations from the Chairperson of each board which of the Associate Members are best qualified to be appointed to fill a vacancy.
+The BOCC shallwill first consider the Associate Members.
+The chairperson of the PC or the BZA will be consulted as to their recommendation to the BOCC which of the Associate Members is best qualified to be appointed to fill the vacancy.

+Vacancies shall be filled for unexpired terms in the same manner as in the case of original appointments.